AugustoEst/gazetrack/README.md

-gazetrack
+GazeTrack
 =========

-This library enables the use of different eye-trackers on the Processing environment
+This library enables the use of different eye-trackers on the Processing environment.

+It works out-of-the-box with the popular Tobii EyeX tracker (on Windows), but more trackers are supported.